OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 ## Packaging Artifacts

-To package your artifacts for deployment, we recommend using our Octopus Actions to [Create a NuGet Package](https://github.com/marketplace/actions/create-nuget-package-for-octopus-deploy) or [Create a Zip Package](https://github.com/marketplace/actions/create-zip-package-for-octopus-deploy).
+To package your artifacts for deployment, we recommend using our Octopus Actions to [Create a Zip Package](https://github.com/marketplace/actions/create-zip-package-for-octopus-deploy) or [Create a NuGet Package](https://github.com/marketplace/actions/create-nuget-package-for-octopus-deploy).

 Alternatively, you can use our Octopus Action to [Install the Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli) and package your artifacts using the [pack command](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack).